jake-mainframe/KICKS/README.md

 ## Included Demos

 KICKS comes with multiple different demo transactions.
-Installing these demo transactions is not required to run KICKS but provides an interesting example.
+Installing these demo transactions is not required to run KICKS but provides an interesting examples.

 To install first you need to edit the JCL located in the PDS `KICKS.KICKS.V1R5M0.INSTLIB`.